BFEdev/BFE.dev-solutions/problem/implement-array-prototype.flat_en.md

 ## Iteration approach - improved version

-Above code works, but still not performant, we traverse through the items that are not arrays unnecessarily.
+Above code works, but still not performant, we traverse the items that are not arrays unnecessarily.
 Think about case like below, to flatten the inner array, `1` `3` and `5` are looped 4 times.

 ```
 [1, 2, 3, [[[[4]]]], 5]